 The American Circus Educators Association was formed in 2014 as a branch of the 501 (c) 3 nonprofit The American Youth Circus Organization (AYCO).
 ACE is dedicated to supporting circus educators and is the trusted authority when it comes to all things circus education and is the primary source for professional development, networking, and information about circus education for anyone identifying as a circus teacher, educator, coach, program director, parent, or administrator.

 ACE and AYCO

 Circus education has evolved over the centuries.
-Traditionally skills were passed down through family lineage or bestowed through an apprenticeship model.
-The past 100 years has seen the development of pedagogy and training techniques offered to students through circus schools, organizations, performing companies, and individual coaches and educators.
+Traditionally, skills were passed down through family lineage or bestowed through an apprenticeship model.
+The past 100 years have seen the development of pedagogy and training techniques offered to students through circus schools, organizations, performing companies, and individual coaches and educators.
 The present day circus student can be virtually anyone- from toddlers to elders and everyone in between.
 From students with a recreational focus to those hoping to go pro, circus education is inclusive of a diversity of access points.
-Some of the many approaches included are: youth circus, circus as a tool for social change and therapy, health and well being for adults, professional career development, and artistic expression for all.
+Some of the many approaches included are: youth circus, circus as a tool for social change and therapy, health and well-being for adults, professional career development, and artistic expression for all.
 It is our aim to support the diversity of circus educators through our professional development offerings, safety project, and community network.